-This is one of the best options for people with huge backyards or with multiple pets because this device can cover area around 17 acres and is capable to handle unlimited number of pets with 1 transmitter.
+This is one of the best options for people with huge backyards or with multiple pets because this device can cover an area of around 17 acres and is capable to handle an unlimited number of pets with 1 transmitter.

-In addition, it comes with an anti- over shocking device so this makes sure that our fur baby is not surprised much.
-Moreover, prior to every shock, there will be a 2 seconds long warning beep.
+In addition, it comes with an anti-over shocking device so this makes sure that our fur baby is not surprised much.
+Moreover, prior to every shock, there will be a 2-second long warning beep.

 Training Your Furry Friend